memgraph/docs/gqlalchemy/how-to-guides/translators/import-python-graphs.md

     memgraph.execute(query)
 ```

-First, we are connecting to a running Memgraph instance.
-Next, we need to drop the database to be sure that it's empty.
-After that, we create a simple PyG heterogeneous graph to which we add nodes and edges along with their features.
+First, connect to a running Memgraph instance.
+Next, drop the database to be sure that it's empty.
+After that, create a simple PyG heterogeneous graph and add nodes and edges along with their features to it.
 The graph consist of three `user` nodes and two `movie` nodes, as well as two types of edges - `PLUS` and `MINUS`.
 The `edge_index` of a graph determines which nodes are connected by which edges.
-We are providing a tensor, that is a multi-dimensional matrix, as a value of `edge_index`, to define edges.
+Provide a tensor, that is a multi-dimensional matrix, as a value of `edge_index`, to define edges.
 Each tensor element maps to one graph node - first row of matrix maps to `user`, while the second one to the `movie` nodes.
 Hence, `user` node 0 is connected to the `movie` node 0, `user` node 0 is connected to the `movie` node 1, and `user` node 1 is connected to the `movie` node 0, with edge of type `PLUS`.
 These integers are mapping to the values of the `pyg_id` nodes' property in Memgraph.
 Similarly, the edge of type `MINUS` is created between `user` node 2 and `movie` node 1.
-In the end, we call `to_cypher_queries` procedure on `PyGTranslator` instance to transform the PysG graph to Cypher queries which will be executed in Memgraph.
+In the end, call `to_cypher_queries` procedure on `PyGTranslator` instance to transform the PysG graph to Cypher queries which will be executed in Memgraph.

 To run it, open a command-line interpreter and run the following command: